status-im/nim-eth-bloom/README.md

 # Description

-[Bloom filters](https://en.wikipedia.org/wiki/Bloom_filter) are data structures that use cryptographic hashes for storage and retrieval of data.
+[Bloom filters](https://en.wikipedia.org/wiki/Bloom_filter) are data structures that use hash functions to test whether an element is a member of a set.
 They work like other data structures but are probabilistic in nature: that is, they allow false positive matches but not false negative.
 Bloom filters use less storage space than other data structures.

 Ethereum bloom filters are implemented with the SHA-256 (keccak) cryptographic hash function.